The Bethe Ansatz as a Quantum Circuit: Unitarity

 We address again first the long gates.
 For the purpose of the ABC, it was only necessary to specify how they act when the rightmost input qubit is in $\ket{0}$.
 The condition for $P_k\ket{0}$ to be promoted to a unitary matrix acting on $M+1$ qubits, is

 for $k\geq M$.
-There is no unique way to realise this embedding and thus can be adjusted to the quantum architecture at our disposal.
+There is no unique way to realize this embedding and thus can be adjusted to the quantum architecture at our disposal.
 Inside each symmetry sector, the previous condition becomes

-We substitute the ansatz \eqref{ansatz} for the ABC gates, and eliminate the resulting matrices $A$ using the Cholesky formula \eqref{Cholesky}.
+We substitute the ansatz~\eqref{ansatz} for the ABC gates, and eliminate the resulting matrices $A$ using the Cholesky formula~\eqref{Cholesky}.
 Unitarity translates then into